Jayanth-0703/Language-Translator/README.md

 This project demonstrates practical use of Python’s GUI programming and third-party API integration, making it a great reference for learning or enhancement.

-# 🌍 Language Translator GUI using Python & Google Translate

-A simple and elegant desktop application that translates text between different languages using the Google Translate API.
-Built with Python’s `tkinter` for the graphical interface and `googletrans` for translation services.

----

  Features

 -  Translate between **100+ languages**